corestoreio/caddy-esi/README.md

 ### Forward POST, PATCH or PUT data (optional)

 The basic tag with the attribute `forwardpostdata` forwards all incoming request POST, PATCH, PUT data to the `src`.
 Other attributes can be additionally defined.
 Default value `false` which does not forward anything.
+POST data gets only forwarded to those backend resources which can handle the data.

 ```
 <esi:include src="https://micro.service/esi/foo" forwardpostdata="true"/>